turbot/steampipe-plugin-doppler/docs/index.md

 connection "doppler" {
   plugin = "doppler"

-  # A Doppler token, either a personal or service token is required for requests.
+  # A token, either a personal or service token is required for requests.
 Required.
   # For setting a token see instructions at https://docs.doppler.com/reference/auth-token-formats
   # This can also be set via the `DOPPLER_TOKEN` environment variable.
-  # doppler_token = "dp.pt.BBS2eoMYCQW6fLv2fghbdsjbaczdsffdeBSaap887Xkbdsa"
+  # token = "dp.pt.BBS2eoMYCQW6fLv2fghbdsjbaczdsffdeBSaap887Xkbdsa"

   # The ID of a project within a workplace is required for requests.
 Required.
   # This can also be set via the `DOPPLER_PROJECT_ID` environment variable.